breathe/mimosa-vault/README.md

 By default a key will be generated at .mimosa/vault/{project-name}.key if one does not already exist.
 Overwrite the key at any time.
-Copy the key from another host or location to allow mimosa-vault to re-generate the same secrets in multiple places -- or use a unique key everywhere the code is deployed to get unique passwords for each code deployment.
+Copy the key from another host or location to allow mimosa-vault to re-generate the same secrets in multiple sites -- or use a unique key everywhere the code is deployed to get unique passwords for each code deployment.

 ## Quick Start